Doctors Tried To Lower $148K Cancer Drug Cost; Makers Tripled Its Price - Slashdot

 The researchers are retaliating by urging clinical investigators to test whether the expensive pill could be safely given every other day -- and by calling on America's public health regulators to investigate the drug's pricing.

-Crimes against humanity (Score:5, Informative)
+Crimes against humanity (Score:5, Insightful)

 Hang them